 Complex wounds and open areas in the skin that are not healing may need a tissue transfer to cover them.
 In this case, a transfer may involve moving a section of healthy tissue from another part of the body, or obtaining it from a donor, then connecting it to a wound.
 Working carefully, the new section of tissue is attached to the body’s blood supply and will grow normally to cover the wound.

-Medical conditions that require the close-up approach of a skilled microsurgeon need the clinical expertise of physicians at the Arizona Center for Hand Surgery.
-When the smallest details matter, call our office in Phoenix at (602) 258-4788, or request an appointment online and our staff will contact you.
+Medical conditions that require the close-up approach of a skilled microsurgeon need the clinical expertise of physicians at the Arizona Center for Hand to Shoulder Surgery.
+When the smallest details matter, call our office in Phoenix at (602) 258-4788, or request an appointment online and our compassionate staff will contact you.